The best Amazon Cyber Monday deals 2020

 Lead epic Viking raids against Saxon troops and fortresses in Assassin's Creed Valhalla.
 You can preorder the game now from Amazon and save $10 in the process.
 Orders will ship to meet the game's November 10 release date.View Deal

-This top Razer gaming headset packs gel-infused ear cushions and a noise-isolating microphone to keep you comfortable and on top of your game for hours on end.
-It's currently $30 off and comes PS5-ready at launch.View Deal
+Backorder: This top Razer gaming headset packs gel-infused ear cushions and a noise-isolating microphone to keep you comfortable and on top of your game for hours on end.
+It's currently $10 off and comes PS5-ready at launch.View Deal

 Logitech G604 Gaming Mouse: was $99 now $64 @ Amazon